nairadithya/journal-society/README.md

 ## Usage

 This repository will act as a single point of entry for all things to do with the Journal Society.
-Session notes writtin in LaTeX will be stored as .tex files and .pdf in the `notes/` folder and all documents sent in and used for reference will be in `reference/`
+Session notes written in LaTeX will be stored as .tex files and .pdf in the `notes/` folder and all documents sent in and used for reference will be in `reference/`

 ## For Members